Paying for College 101

 If a combination of need-based and merit-based aid doesn’t cover your expenses, you don’t have to stop trying to look for assistance.
 Thousands of scholarships are available every year through a wide range of institutions and professional organizations that are not connected to individual schools.

-The CollegeBoard’s Scholarship database, for instance, includes 2,200 individual scholarships that total nearly $6 billion in aid.
+The LendKey Scholarship Search Tool, for instance, includes over 2,000 individual scholarships that total over $10 billion in aid.
 Awards can range from a few hundred to five digits, available for anyone from students with disabilities to volunteer firefighters.
 You can even find scholarships specifically for left-handed students, or for studies looking to enhance the potato industry.

 5) Use Your Senior Year Wisely